This is Chapter 3 in Financial Accounting. The chapter includes:

 Business transactions are recorded using journal entries.
 There are two methods to record transactions in accounting:

 Cash basis accounting

 Cash basis accounting records revenue when cash is received from customers.
 Expenses are recorded when cash is paid.
 Cash basis net income is cash revenues minus cash expenses.

-The benefit of cash basis is that it is simpler and easier to understand.
-Cash basis is only appropriate for small businesses.
-In the United States, C corporations cannot use cash basis and must use accrual basis.
+The benefit of the cash basis is that it is simpler and easier to understand.
+The cash basis is only appropriate for small businesses.
+In the United States, C corporations cannot use the cash basis and must use the accrual basis.

 Accrual basis accounting

 Accrual basis accounting records revenue when products and services are delivered to customers.
 Expenses are recorded when they are incurred.
 The expenses are matched with the revenues that they produce.
 This is called the matching principle.